blawok/crypto-quick-view/README.md

 ![docstring](https://user-images.githubusercontent.com/41793223/51441083-2e787e00-1cce-11e9-8771-8c621e846bab.PNG)

-## Bootstrap

-Project's frontend is based on a template https://startbootstrap.com/template-overviews/sb-admin/

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.